michaeljones/on-commit-messages/README.md

 The length of a good commit message is not necessarily related to the size of the code change being committed.
 Some one line changes can take multiple paragraphs to explain.
 Some commits that touch a hundred files can be mundane and obvious and require only a sentence or two.
-Large chunks of work can be sensibly broken up into multiple commits each with their own messages for varying length.

 The important thing is that, if someone looks at the change being made, ideally any and all of their questions should be answered by the commit message provided.